 A toll was collected from everyone crossing the bridge: pedestrians and bicyclists paid five cents, wagons and carts were fifteen cents, and each head of cattle cost a dime.
-These travelers crossed using a platform that hung off of the western side of the structure.
+Travelers crossed using a platform that hung off of the western side of the structure.
 Two parallel railroad tracks running down the center of the bridge carried trains and trolleys.
 Eventually, the bridge was refitted for automobile traffic.
 The streetcar line was removed in 1938, and by 1949 only one railway track was in use.

 Cleanup was costly and time-consuming.
 The owners of the thirty-three vessels stranded in the harbor were losing nearly $1,000 per ship, per day.
 The work of clearing debris took place around the clock, but it still took ten days to clear the channel enough to get the ships out.
 For nearly two years, ferries once again carried people across the harbor while repairs were made to the bridge.